 There is a lot of information available about the demographics of social media users overall.
 Social media platforms are eager to share how many millions of users they have and market research firms put out statistics on the most used social media platforms worldwide by age group.
 But we found localized data to be lacking.

 We were hearing claims flying around like “young adults are abandoning Facebook,” but we hadn’t seen any data proving these trends were true in Iowa.
 Many of our clients are local businesses, so it is important for us to know how Iowans interact with social media.
-These looming questions led us to conduct our own survey to learn more about social media habits in Iowa.
+These looming questions led us to conduct our own market research using an online survey to learn more about social media habits in Iowa.

 Focusing on Social Media Users Between 18 and 44 Years Old